Vaishnavi-Kundekar/Expense-Tracker/README.md

 # Expense-Tracker
-The Markdown Blog App is a sleek, minimalist platform designed for writers, developers, and content creators who love the simplicity and power of Markdown.
-Whether you're publishing technical tutorials, personal reflections, or professional articles, this app makes writing and sharing effortless.
+Take control of your finances with the Expense Tracker App — your smart companion for budgeting, saving, and spending wisely.
+Whether you're managing daily expenses, planning for a big purchase, or simply trying to understand where your money goes, this app makes it effortless.